byu-cpe/ecen320/_labs/lab_01.md

 ---
 layout: page
 toc: true
-title: Board Intro
+title: Basys3 Introduction
-lab: Board
+lab: Basys3
 ---

-In this lab you will familiarize yourself with digital numbers, digital systems, and applications of digital systems by experimenting with the digital FPGA development board that you will use throughout the semester.
+In this lab you will familiarize yourself with digital numbers, digital systems, and applications of digital systems by experimenting with the Basys3 FPGA development board that you will use throughout the semester.

 <span style="color:red;">The average time to complete this lab is 1 hour.</span>